Quantum Convolutional Neural Networks are Effectively Classically Simulable: Conceptualizing the success of QCNN s

 Importantly, we note that this conclusion is further strengthened by the results in our companion paper~\cite{angrisani2024classically}, where we show that, on average, the error in approximating the predicted labels via $\Phi_{\vec{\theta}}\ad(O)$ or via a low-$k$ body approximation of this operator (where one truncates all the contributions from Paulis with bodyness higher than $k$ after each layer, or after each gate), decays exponentially with $k$.
-Indeed, this observation is used in Ref.~\cite{angrisani2024classically} to provide a classical algorithm that requires only polynomial time and sample complexity to simulate a QCNN on average.
+Specifically, it decays as $\OC\left(\left(\frac{2}{3}\right)^k\right)$.
+Indeed, while this observation is used in Ref.~\cite{angrisani2024classically} to provide a classical algorithm that requires only polynomial time and sample complexity to simulate a QCNN on average, we note that the previous work does not perform end-to-end training on a simulated architecture.

 At this point we find it important to highlight the fact while we have shown that the dominant terms of $\Tr[\rho \Phi_{\vec{\theta}}\ad(O)]$ arise from local observables over the initial state, these can be exponentially suppressed if the input data is too entangled (e.g., follows a volume law of entanglement~\cite{leone2022practical,thanaslip2021subtleties}).
 In this case, the dominant information that the QCNN operates on might not be encoded in this small subspace, and the theoretical guarantees for the model are no longer valid.
 Namely, it follows from the results of Ref.~\cite{pesah2020absence} that QCNNs can exhibit barren plateaus when the data states are too entangled.